 This was the beginning of a wonderful adventure…

 The blog pages work together with my free YouTube channel Atelier Sandrine Maugy, where you can find a range of videos, including some demonstrations, tutorials, art materials testing and garden/exhibition visits.

 I also have a subscription channel on Patreon (please click here to have a look) where I post longer paint-along video tutorials, downloadable PDF tutorials and behind the scenes videos.
-Members also get priority booking and money off my online classes, depending on their tier.
+Members on the high tier also have access to regular online live classes.

-I am a fellow member of the Society of Botanical Artists and a member of the Association Of Illustrators, La Société Française d’Illustration Botanique and the Society of Authors.
+I am a fellow member of the Society of Botanical Artists, a member of the Association Of Illustrators, La Société Française d’Illustration Botanique and the Society of Authors.

 Since 2005, I have been writing regular articles for Artists & Illustrators Magazine, more than 50 to date.
 I was featured on the cover in June 2009.

 My first book, Colours of Nature, was published in 2013.
 The second book, Botanical Watercolours through the Seasons, came out in July 2022.

 I have been teaching Botanical Painting for the illustrious West Dean College since 2005.